We independently research, test, and recommend the best products; you can learn more about our review process here.

 Why We Chose It

-The R3 is a budget-friendly option.
-It’s constrained on features and power, but it will get you to your favorite spot quietly and for much less money than other trolling motors.
+The R3 is Motorguide’s budget-friendly option.
+It’s constrained on features and power, but it will get you to your favorite spot quietly and for much less money than high-end trolling motors.

-If you’re on a small budget but still need a transom mount trolling motor, then the Motorguide R3 is worth looking into for any angler.
+If you’re on a small budget but still need a transom mount trolling motor, then the Motorguide R3 is worth looking into because it’s inexpensive, has enough power for most boats, and is reasonably versatile.

 Factors To Consider Before Buying A Motorguide Trolling Motor